Slovenia is part of the European Research Area (ERA) and supports open science as chartered by the European Commission.

 There are three public universities in Slovenia: the University of Ljubljana, the University of Maribor, and the University of Primorska.
 The largest among the private academic institutions is the University of Nova Gorica.

 The largest research institutes in Slovenia are Jožef Stefan Institute, Scientific Research Centre of the Slovenian Academy of Sciences and Arts, National Institute of Chemistry, Institute of Oncology, Agricultural Institute of Slovenia, and National Institute of Biology.

 Data on Slovenian researchers, organisations, research groups, projects, and programmes are available via the Slovenian Current Research Information System SICRIS (personal bibliographies of researchers are also used for research evaluation).

-Regarding open access to articles, researchers can comply with Article 29.2 of the H2020 grant agreement by depositing into one of the Slovenian OpenAIRE compatible repositories.
+Regarding open access to articles, researchers comply with Article 29.2 of the H2020 grant agreement by depositing peer-reviewed publications into the Slovenian OpenAIRE compatible repositories.

-Information on open access in Slovenian language is available through the national Open Access Slovenia portal (contact Dr Luka Šušteršič).
+Information on open access in Slovenian language is available through the national Open Access Slovenia portal.

-The Open Science Slovenia portal harvests metadata from Slovenian repositories and other archives for scientific publications and research data which enables joint display and federated search at the portal (contact Dr Milan Ojsteršek).
+The Open Science Slovenia portal harvests metadata from Slovenian repositories and other archives for scientific publications and research data which enables federated search at the portal.

-Slovenia takes part in the OpenAIRE-Advance project (the National Open Access Desk at the University of Ljubljana, contact Dr Mojca Kotar).
+Slovenia takes part in the OpenAIRE-Advance project (the National Open Access Desk at the University of Ljubljana).

-SI-DIH DARIAH search engine enables search for research data in different repositories and archives of institutions and societies from the humanities and the arts.
+SI-DIH DARIAH is Slovenian digital humanities research infrastructure.
+Its search engine enables searching of research data in different repositories and archives of institutions and societies from the humanities and the arts.